Voluntering at Faith Equestrian

 Volunteering at an equestrian therapeutic center is mildly physical.
 You must be able to walk at least 30-40 minutes and jog for short distances.
 However, if you are unable to participate in the program for physical reasons, there are many other ways to get involved!

 Horse experience is not required to be a side walker.
 As long as you are willing to learn, we will teach you what you need to do.

 To be a horse leader, some experience with horses is necessary, but the needed experience can be gained from volunteering as a side walker for awhile and getting some additional training at the center.

 What qualities are you looking for in volunteers?

 Patience is a good tool to have in your pocket along with focusing on the students and their needs, not our own wants and egos.

-You can either commit to coming on a specific day each week, which is a great way to build relationships with our riders, or you can sign up week by week for our Friday and Saturday classes.
-We use Signup genius for these Thursday and Saturday classes because not everyone can commit to a regular session.
-More information will be given at your orientation.
+You can either commit to coming on a specific day each week, which is a great way to build relationships with our riders, or you can sign up week by week for our classes.